fishi0x01/fishi0x01.github.io/_posts/2019-01-06-Jenkins-As-Code-Part-1.md

 {% gist fishi0x01/2b33eb533deae0a78ce23b108849bfdc Dockerfile %}

 {% include tags/hint-start.html %}
-**NOTE:** That Dockerfile also installs vault and AzureCLI.
-Those are not necessary in this part of the series, but we install them anyways for later use.
+**NOTE:** That Dockerfile also installs HashiCorp's Vault.
+While it is not needed in this part of the series we install it anyways for later use.
 {% include tags/hint-end.html %}

 Also, we must ensure that some plugins are installed.